 To work offshore, you may need to pass a medical and an offshore survival course such as the Basic Offshore Safety Induction and Emergency Training Certificate (BOSIET).

 Typical employers are wind turbine manufacturers and companies specialising in developing, constructing and operating onshore and offshore wind farms.
 There are also opportunities with renewable energy operation, maintenance or utility companies.

 practical and technical abilities

 good numeracy and IT skills

 an eye for detail

 a good level of physical fitness

 You need to be:

-- You need to take specialist courses for working at heights, such as the Working at Height with Rescue.
-Look up the Renewable UK website for details.
+You need to take specialist courses for working at heights.
+Look up the Renewable UK website for details on course providers.